Odysys makes a reasonable effort to have your website meet ADA compliance & accessibility criteria from a technical standpoint.Overview

 Making an effort to have a site that meets ADA compliance & accessibility is the responsibility of innkeepers no matter the size of your property.

-Odysys has made all website templates meet technical 'accessibility' specifications, but changes, customizations and/or design choices made to the default page layouts or templates may be reducing your score
+Odysys has made all website templates meet technical 'accessibility' specifications, but changes, customization and/or design choices made to the default page layouts or templates may be reducing your score

 Innkeepers desiring an optimal accessibility score are responsible for following the recommendations below